 Hard Braking Events per 1,000 miles: 18.3

 Though slightly better than neighboring Seattle, Portland is still among the top 20 worst cities to drive in among the United States.
-Portland drivers are 39 percent more likely to experience an accident with a typical 7.2 years in between collisions.
-Portland is challenged by traffic related deaths, particularly involving pedestrians.
-Other factors causing many accidents in Portland include drugs and alcohol, speed, low light conditions and improper roadway or lane departures.
+Portland drivers are 39 percent more likely to experience an accident, with a typical 7.2 years between collisions.
+Portland is challenged by traffic-related deaths, particularly involving pedestrians.
+Other factors causing many accidents in Portland include drugs and alcohol, speed, low light conditions, and improper roadway or lane departures.

-Want the best defensive driving course in Virginia Beach VA?
-Top Picks: East Coast Driving School, Grey Beard's Driver Improvement & License Saver!
+Want the best defensive driving course in Round Rock TX?
+Top Picks: Bcd Driving School, Wilco Driving School, & Aceable!